michael2008/ME-Live-Doc/docs/METoolkit-overview.md

 ### METoolkit Overview

-METoolkit is an ME-DataMix (MeshExpert: DataMix - MR Data Integration Platform) client development toolkit that provides a growing range of functional modules and SDK to help developers develop AR apps based on HoloLens and ME-HoloServer.
+METoolkit is an ME-DataMix (MeshExpert: DataMix - MR Data Integration Platform) client development toolkit that provides a wide range of functional modules and SDKs to help developers develop AR apps based on HoloLens and ME-HoloServer.

 METoolkit is also a development engine based on Unity 3D platform.
-Relying on powerful features of Unity3D, METoolkit is able to run on different devices or platforms, including HoloLens, Surface, iOS, Android, and PC.
+Relying on powerful features of Unity3D, METoolkit is able to run on different devices and platforms, such as HoloLens, Surface, iOS, Android, and PC.

-> **Note:** Platform related features, such as spatial anchors, gesture recognition, may be unavailable on some platforms.
+> **Note:** Platform related features, such as spatial anchors, gesture recognition, may not be available on some platforms.
 Please read the [METoolkit Features](#metoolkit-features) for details.

 ### METoolkit Features